jusbuckingham/kofa/README.md

 - Chat UI
 - API

+## Technology Story
+- Log into streamlit application.
+- Use BallotPedia API to pull ballot information by address into cache.
+- Call Chatgpt API and have it fetch and choose best choices from the ballot based on voter preferences prompts that come from the profile settings.
+- Display this information on the front end of the app.
+- Make this information copyable and downloadable.

 ## User Story
 As a user I want too..

-- Log in
-- See prefered voting choices based on my address.
+- Create a profile containing name, email address, phone number, physical address & voter preferences.
+- I want to immediatly see voter suggestions based on my ballot and the reasons for the choices.
-- Be able to copy choices to a clipboard or download a pdf.
+- I want to be able to copy these choices as a cheatsheet or download them as a pdf.